jonrob08/portfolio-v2/portfolio/README.md

 4. ???
 5. Profit []

+## Methodologies Used
+1. Singleton design pattern - pattern that restricts the instantiation of a class to one object.
+This is particularly useful when exactly one object is needed to coordinate actions across the app, in this case I'm using Experience.js.
+The singleton design pattern is implemented by creating a class with a method that creates a new instance of the class if one does not exist.
+If an instance already exists, it simply returns a reference to that object.

 ## Technologies Used
 1. Vite - this is the build tool I'll be using for my project.
 It is fast and lightweight, and focuses on provides really good bundling and has great documentation.
 2. Three.js - this is a JavaScript library that lets you create 3D graphics in the browser using WebGL.
 It provides a simple, easy-to-use interface for creating and manipulating 3D objects in a 3D scene.